Valley of the Queens – A Necropolis of the Pharaohs Wives

 What Sets Egypt Tours Plus Apart

 Our award-winning service includes private qualified guides who bring these ancient sites to life through expert storytelling and historical context.
-With over two decades of experience, we understand exactly how to pace your visit for maximum impact while respecting the sacred nature of these royal burial grounds.
+With decades of experience, we understand exactly how to pace your visit for maximum impact while respecting the sacred nature of these royal burial grounds.

 We provide 24/7 customer support throughout your journey, ensuring any questions or concerns receive immediate attention.
 Our modern vehicles and personal drivers eliminate the stress of navigation and parking, allowing you to focus entirely on the incredible experience of exploring ancient Egypt’s most treasured royal necropolis.